TheoRamalatso/TheoRamalatso/README.md

 ### Hi there 👋 I’m Theo.
+-👨‍💻  Java Enthusiast
- 🔭 I’m currently working on Web Apps
+-🌐  currently working on Web Applications
-- 🌱 I’m currently learning Web Programming & enhancing Algorithms Skills
+-❓   Enhancing Problem Solving Skills

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...